 A graduate of ITBA, the Instituto Tecnológico de Buenos Aires.
 His two sons and his daughter are attending Lincoln.

-Nader is a Visiting Professor of Politics at the Universidad de San Andrés here in BsAs.
+Nader is a Visiting Professor of Politics at the Universidad Torcuato Di Tella here in Buenos Aires.

 He and his family moved to Argentina from India in 2020, because his wife took up a new post as Director of the British Council for the Americas.
 He was born in Iran, but as a young child moved to Britain which has been his home for more than fifty years.
 He has served as a member of the Board of Trustees at the American School of Bombay, been a TV journalist, a Justice of the Peace, and elected a Mayor in the UK.

 JUAN MORA Y ARAUJO

 Juan is a social policy and education consultant.
 His work has focused on education reform and social policy innovation.
 He has served as Director of Environmental Education for the Ministry of Environment and Sustainable Development and Undersecretary of Social Enterprise for the Ministry of Health and Social Development.
 He is co-founder of Festival Recreo and Because Energy Matters.
 Juan is a regular contributor to local newspapers and media and is author of Learn without Stress: Meaningful Conversations, published in Bienestar, Emociones y Aprendizaje (AIque, 2018) and co-author of Inspirar: el arte de vivir mejor (Planeta, 2012).
 Juan graduated from Lincoln in 1992 and is the father of Oliverio and Justina.

 Alejandro is an Argentine citizen.
 He is qualified to practice as a lawyer in Argentina and as a solicitor in England and Wales.
 He spent 20 years living in London initially practicing law and subsequently for global energy companies doing business worldwide.